marcelrv/nefit_easy_protocol/README.md

 # Nefit Easy Protocol

 Attempt to document the Nefit Easy thermostat Protocol.

-This is based on reverse engineering & the excellent work of Rober Klep
+This is based on reverse engineering & the excellent work of Robert Klep

 ## Known open source projects